Rock RiverVermont

 Water-quality testing is useful, but not real-time.
 Connecticut River Conservancy’s Is It Clean program publishes warm-season sampling context after lab analysis.
 Samples are generally collected weekly during June through September and results are posted after analysis, so this should not be treated as minute-by-minute bacteria clearance for Indian Love Call or any other pool.

-Compare this page with Is It Clean, then trust current water clarity, recent rain, and your own read at the bank.
+Cross-check with Is It Clean, then weigh clarity, recent rain, and what you see at the bank.

 Trail